dotnet/dotnet-monitor/documentation/learningPath/collectionrules.md

 * Rules are applied, removed, and restarted in response to configuration changes [here](https://github.com/dotnet/dotnet-monitor/blob/v7.0.1/src/Tools/dotnet-monitor/CollectionRules/CollectionRuleService.cs).
 This is also responsible for generating a description of each collection rule's state for the `/collectionrules` API Endpoint.
 * The pipeline responsible for the lifetime of a single executing collection rule can be found [here](https://github.com/dotnet/dotnet-monitor/blob/v7.0.1/src/Tools/dotnet-monitor/CollectionRules/CollectionRulePipeline.cs#L55).
 * To run collection rules, `dotnet monitor` must be in `Listen` mode - this is set via [DiagnosticPortOptions](https://github.com/dotnet/dotnet-monitor/blob/v7.0.1/src/Microsoft.Diagnostics.Monitoring.Options/DiagnosticPortOptions.cs).
-* For each type of trigger, [this](https://github.com/dotnet/diagnostics/blob/v6.0.351802/src/Microsoft.Diagnostics.Monitoring.EventPipe/Triggers/ITraceEventTrigger.cs#L29) is responsible for determining whether the triggering conditions have been satisfied.
+* For each type of trigger, the [dotnet diagnostics repo](https://github.com/dotnet/diagnostics/blob/v6.0.351802/src/Microsoft.Diagnostics.Monitoring.EventPipe/Triggers/ITraceEventTrigger.cs#L29) is responsible for determining whether the triggering conditions have been satisfied.

 ### Triggers